cmartinezs/grade/src/dataconnect-generated/README.md

 // You can use the `await` keyword to wait for the promise to resolve. const { data } = await updateEvaluation(updateEvaluationVars);
-// Variables can be defined inline as well. const { data } = await updateEvaluation({ evaluationId: ..., title: ..., scheduledDate: ..., durationMinutes: ..., gradeScale: ..., subjectId: ..., pdfPath: ..., allowQuestionSubset: ..., questionSubsetPercent: ..., updatedBy: ..., updatedAt: ..., firebaseId: ..., });
+// Variables can be defined inline as well. const { data } = await updateEvaluation({ evaluationId: ..., title: ..., gradeScale: ..., subjectId: ..., pdfPath: ..., allowQuestionSubset: ..., questionSubsetPercent: ..., updatedBy: ..., updatedAt: ..., firebaseId: ..., });

 // You can also pass in a `DataConnect` instance to the action shortcut function. const dataConnect = getDataConnect(connectorConfig);